LiQingy/LiQingy.github.io/about.markdown

 >## JWST galaxies

 The JWST/NIRCam mock images for the galaxies at the epoch of reionization have been generated from the SIMBA simulation, using the dust radiative transfer package Powderday.
+We are using machine learning algorithms to analyze these images.
 The example of image is shown in **Products**.

 -------------------------------------------------------
 # Techniques